 Services Provided: The Department of English offers a focused undergraduate program for majors and minors who aspire to enter careers in higher education, secondary education, and a broad range of professions.
 Additionally, the Department contributes to liberal arts education through core courses and other offerings in literature, language, and writing.
 Through its oversight role and ongoing collaboration with the Writing Center and the writing-across-the-curriculum program, as well as its instructional program in writing, the English Department supports the University's commitment to develop and foster the writing and critical thinking skills of students.
 Consistent with these objectives, the Department offers undergraduate majors in both Literature and in English Teaching, and minors in three options: Literature, Writing, and Teaching.
 Graduates from the English Teaching Option take up positions as secondary school teachers throughout the state and the country.
 Graduates from the Literature Option successfully enter graduate schools to pursue advanced degrees, secure good jobs in editing, publishing, and business, or pursue other vocations for which their English degree has well prepared them.
 Additionally, the department has taken the lead in developing state writing standards to be used for state-wide assessment of student writing at a variety of levels.
 The department also offers an MA in English, a unique, broad-field degree that focuses on the interconnectedness of writing, teaching, and literary studies.
-Although only seven years old, this program has grown rapidly to more than twenty students a year.
+This successful program has grown rapidly since its inception in 1999 to approximately twenty students a year.
 It offers GTA positions to approximately fourteen students each year.
-In terms of numbers, the department offers composition to thousands of MSU-Bozeman students each year, fills many sections of literature core courses, has hundreds of undergraduate majors, and has a growing MA program.
+In terms of numbers, the department offers composition to thousands of MSU-Bozeman students each year, fills many sections of literature core courses, has approximately 250 undergraduate majors, 40 undergraduate minors, and has a growing MA program.
 Its faculty has earned a local, national, and international reputation for excellence in scholarship and teaching.
 Demand at both the undergraduate and graduate levels is strong.
 Continued growth is currently limited only by number of faculty.

-Departmental Base Budget Overview Department Department Native American Studies Executive Provost Index 415850 Program 01 Base Budgets : 10-Year % 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change 207,363 216,230 230,653 233,072 239,690 256,407 264,766 270,321 325,648 402,865 399,272 92.55%
+Departmental Base Budget Overview Department partment Native American Studies Executive Provost Index 415850 Program 01 Base Budgets : - 10-Year % 2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 Change 230,653 233,072 239,690 256,407 264,766 270,321 325,648 402,865 399,272 446,794 93.71%